 - Sleeping at night would consist of the resting phase.

-- When we get up in the morning is the building phase.
+- Getting up in the morning is the building phase.

 - When we hit our stride during the day is the expressing phase.

-- When we get tired at the end of the day is the deconstructing phase.
+- As we get tired at the end of the day is the deconstructing phase.

 And then the cycle starts again when we go to bed to sleep for the night.